MesutBE/practical-javascript/README.md

 1. There should be an li element for every todo
 1. Each li element should contain .todoText
 1. Each li element should show .completed

+### Version 10 - Click to delete

+#### Requirements

+1. There should be a way to create delete buttons
+1. There should be a delete button for each todo
+1. Each li should have an id that has the todo position
+1. Delete buttons should have access to the todo id
+1. Clicking delete should update todoList.todos and the DOM